How to Enable and Use Text to Speech on iPhone & iPad

 The newer versions of iOS include a fantastic text to speech engine that lets you select any text and have it spoken to you.
 This basically means you can have an iPhone, iPad, or iPod touch read you the content of any web page, notes, text files, or even eBooks and iBooks.
 Before you can use the text to speech function though, you have to enable it.

-Enabling Text to Speech in iOS
+Enabling Text to Speech in iOS and iPadOS

 - Launch “Settings” and tap on “General”

 - Scroll down to “Accessibility” and tap on “Speak Selection”